giovannicoppola/alfred-searchio/README.md

 There are several example searches pre-configured:

 - `g` — Search Google in English
-- `gd` — Search Google in German
 - `w` — Search the English Wikipedia
-- `wd` — Search the German Wikipedia
 - `yt` — Search the United States version of YouTube
-- `ytd` — Search the German version of YouTube

 <a name="configuration"></a>